zolomohan/hashnode-blog/ckk6dg70i03mbics114wvdjp3.md

-## Text Recognition using Firebase ML in a React Native App
+## Text Recognition using Firebase ML in React Native

 Firebase ML Kit's text recognition APIs can recognize text in any Latin-based character set.
 They can also be used to automate data-entry tasks such as processing credit cards, receipts, and business cards.
 In this tutorial, we will be building a Non-Expo React Native application to recognize text from an image using Firebase's ML kit.